NHSDigital/bcss-playwright/docs/utility-guides/ScreeningSubjectPageSearcher.md

 #### verify_subject_event_status_by_nhs_no

-navigates to the subject screening serach page and searches for the provided NHS Number.
+Navigates to the subject screening search page and searches for the provided NHS Number.
 Then this checks that the latest event status of the subject matches the expected value(s).

 **Arguments:**